kaohman/jeopardy/README.md

 Run npm install in your terminal

-### Test Driven Development:
-Jeopardy uses Mocha and Chai for testing

-Run with npm test from the associated root directory

 ### Background / About:
 For this project we leveraged object-oriented programming (OOP) principles to build the game, Space Jeopardy from scratch.
 Space Jeopardy implements array prototype methods that iterate/mutate a data-set.
 Space Jeopardy also leverages the principles of test-driven-development.